Salalah: Public transport

 Salalah did not have a public transportation system within the city limits until 2018, but in 2019 Sultan Qaboos announced a bus service within the city from Salalah airport to city center and city center to Salalah port.

 Oman National Transport Company (Mwasalat) has started daily public bus service in Salalah from December 2018.

 Long-distance air-conditioned buses are operated daily from Salalah to Haima, Muscat, Nizwa, Al-Buraimi, Dubai, Al-Ain, Al-Ghaydah, Mukalla, and Seiyun, as well as PDO locations such as Marmul.

 Other forms of public transport popular in Salalah are taxis.
 Generally fares vary from half a Rial to 2 Rials depending on the distance to destination.
 Taxis are color-coded orange and white and provide semi-personal transportation in the form of both individual hire and the same opportunistic roadway service as Baisa buses, which are not as popular in the city.

 Minibuses, colour-coded orange and white, are unmetered like taxis, after several government initiatives to introduce meters were rejected.
 The fare is set by way of negotiation, although drivers usually adhere to certain unwritten rules for fares within the city.
 One should always find out the normally accepted fare for one's journey from one's hotel or host before looking for a taxi.

 Water transport

 The Port of Salalah is one of the deepwater ports in Oman and also eleventh-busiest transshipment port in the world, second-busiest port in the Middle East, which is located at Port Raysut (Salalah).
 It can accommodate large vessels up to 18m draft.
 It is the main container tran-shipment terminal of the region.
 This port is operated and managed by Salalah Port Services Company (S.A.O.G.).
 The port also welcomes cruise liners and luxury ships.

-Media

-The English-language radio stations are Hi FM and Merge, which are the only English-language stations in Oman.
-There are also a number of Arabic radio channels.
-In Salalah almost all TV channels are available.